-One should ensure that some practical benefit is derived from the candles after Yom Tov begins.
+One should ensure that some practical benefit is derived from the candles during the night.
 One needs to be especially attentive to this on Simchas Torah, when it is common for the entire family to be at Shule until late.